 Fortunately, submental microliposuction is usually a painless procedure, since local anesthesia is used during treatment.
 If you undergo this procedure, you may, however, experience a tight sensation in the neck afterward that can be eased by a simple over-the-counter pain medication such as Tylenol.

 Dr. Buckingham will hide the puncture site well under your chin.
 After the procedure, people may think you lost weight but will not be able to tell you have had liposuction.

 To ensure you are well prepared to care for yourself after the procedure, Dr. Buckingham and his medical team will provide you with detailed directions.
 They will also provide you with Buckingham Center’s contact information so you can speak to them during your recovery if necessary.

 You can enjoy the final results of submental microliposuction approximately three months following the procedure, once you have healed and the swelling subsides.

-Schedule a Submental Microliposuction Procedure with Dr. Buckingham
+Schedule a Submental Microliposuction with Dr. Buckingham or Dr. Smith

 Edward D. Buckingham, M.D. has earned the reputation of one of the country’s top facial plastic surgeons.
 He is double board certified by The American Board of Facial Plastic and Reconstructive Surgery and The American Board of Otolaryngology-Head and Neck Surgery.
-Dr. Buckingham treats patients from all around the world at his Austin practice and is committed to helping them improve their appearance and boost their self-esteem.
+Dr. Buckingham and Dr. Smith treat patients from all around the world at his Austin practice and are committed to helping them improve their appearance and boost their self-esteem.

 Prospective patients who would like to undergo a consultation for submental microliposuction are encouraged to contact Buckingham Center in Austin, TX as soon as they are available by calling (512) 401-2500.
-Dr. Buckingham also offers a Patient Contact Form for patients who prefer to communicate via email.
+Dr. Buckingham and Dr. Smith also offers a Patient Contact Form for patients who prefer to communicate via email.